sinoyjohnson/Fold_filter/README.md

 ## Installation

 No installation is required.
-Simply download the Python script (`Fold_filter-v1.1.py`, assuming you name it that) and ensure you have Python 3 and the Biopython and pandas libraries installed.
+Simply download the Python script (`Fold_filter-v1.1.py`) and ensure you have Python 3 and the Biopython and pandas libraries installed.

 ```bash
 pip install biopython pandas